DGSB Timeline

 DGSB Today

 In July 2022, DGSB moved to a brand new school building, built on what was the old top field.
 Designed by Lee Evans and built by Kier, the new building boasts excellent facilities, more space and lots of light.
-After 90 years of serving Dover, the old building will be demolished and made into landscaped gardens for the students to learn in and enjoy.
+After 90 years of serving Dover, the old building has been demolished and made into landscaped gardens for the students to learn in and enjoy.